-This page is describing the differences between Mitti V1 and Mitti V2, including the changes made in the lifetime of Mitti V2.
+This page described the differences between Mitti V1 and Mitti V2, including the changes made in the lifetime of Mitti V2.

-Mitti 2 is an universal binary - it runs natively on both Intel and Apple Silicon chips, and it requires macOS 10.14 Mojave at least.
+Mitti 2 is an universal binary - it runs natively on both Intel and Apple Silicon chips, and it requires macOS 10.15 Catalina at least.
 The graphics rendering engine has been rewritten completely to leverage the power of Apple's Metal graphics technology.

 File extension is now .mitti2 - Mitti can open playlists created with Mitti 1.5, but some settings like NDI and Blackmagic Outputs are not restored.

 Mitti 2.5 supports the HEVC With Alpha codec.

 Preferences now stored as defaults automatically, including Audio & Video Output settings.

 Cue's in the Playlist View on the left are larger for better readability on displays with higher resolutions.
 Each Cue that has audio data, now displays an audio VU meter.